HackGT/registration/README.md

 	- List of all users in a table including name, email, email verified status, admin status, and application status, and log in method
 	- List of all applicants with application responses and accept / unaccept button sortable by application branch and accepted status
 	- Acceptance emails are sent out only when a send acceptance emails button is clicked allowing for decisions to be reviewed before being finalized
-	- Setting application and confirmatio open and close times as well as what question branches from `questions.json` are for applications, confirmations, or hidden
+	- Setting application and confirmation open and close times as well as what question branches from `questions.json` are for applications, confirmations, or hidden
 	- Full email customization using a built-in HTML / Markdown editor with live preview and variable interpolation
 	- Ability to view settings from `config.json` or environment variables that cannot be changed while the app is running